 Eye For Film >> Festivals >> A-Z >> Tribeca Film Festival >> 2017

-The 16th Tribeca Film Festival will open with Clive Davis: The Soundtrack Of Our Lives on April 19 and close with back-to-back screenings of The Godfather and The Godfather Part II on April 30.
+The 16th Tribeca Film Festival opened with Clive Davis: The Soundtrack Of Our Lives on April 19 and closed with back-to-back screenings of The Godfather and The Godfather Part II on April 30.
+Son Of Sofia was named best international feature.

 View Films by Strand: